jjcanell77/LADP--EFC/Instructions.md

 });
 ```

 The only exceptions would be when dealing with different types of relationships we touched on earlier.
 Fluent API uses a HasOne method to configure the one side of a one to many relationship, or one end of a one to one relationship.
+It is never necessary to configure a relationship twice, once starting from the principal, and then again starting from the dependent.
+Also, attempting to configure the principal and dependent halves of a relationship separately generally does not work.
+Choose to configure each relationship from either one end or the other and then write the configuration code only once.
-- One to One example would look soemthing like this:
+- [One to One](https://learn.microsoft.com/en-us/ef/core/modeling/relationships/one-to-one) example would look soemthing like this:
 ```
   public class SampleContext : DbContext
 {